microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceActivity-getMetricsForMfaSignInFailure.md

 | Delegated (work or school account)     | Reports.Read.All |
 | Application                            | Reports.Read.All |

-In addition to the delegated permissions, the signed-in user needs to belong to one of the following directory roles that allow them to read sign-in reports.
+In addition to the delegated permissions, the signed-in user who is accessing the data needs to belong to one of the following directory roles that allow them to read sign-in reports.
 To learn more about directory roles, see [Microsoft Entra built-in roles](/azure/active-directory/roles/permissions-reference):

 + Global Administrator
 + Global Reader